 Philippines reports first virus death outside China: WHO

 The Philippines has reported the first death outside China from the coronavirus that has killed over 300 and spread to other countries, the World Health Organization said Sunday.
-The fatality is a Chinese man from the city of Wuhan, where the virus was first detected.
+The fatality is a 44-year-old Chinese man from the city of Wuhan, where the virus was first detected and appears to have been infected before arriving in the Philippines.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)